Barrhead Branch

 The Barrhead Branch was a branch line built by the Glasgow and South Western Railway in Scotland.
 It connected Potterhill railway station on the south side of Paisley with a new Barrhead Central railway station.
 The line was sometimes known as the Barrhead Central Railway.

 It was made in reaction to competition for local passenger traffic, and for a time a circular service operated from Glasgow via Paisley and Barrhead.
 However income from the line was disappointing, and the passenger service was cut back, finally closing in 1917.
 As a goods-only route it remained open until 1970.
 None of the line is open now.

 History

-Towards the end of the nineteenth century, the Directors of the Glasgow and South Western Railway (G&SWR) realised that the emphasis for suburban passengers had moved away from infrequent services to main population centres.
+Towards the end of the 19th century, the directors of the Glasgow and South Western Railway (G&SWR) realised that the emphasis for suburban passengers had moved away from infrequent services to main population centres.
 Moreover, in urban area, new competition was arising from omnibus services and street tramways.
 They responded by planning frequent services on suburban routes, calling at new stations close to developing industrial sites.

 In 1885 the Paisley Canal Line opened, with stations on the south side of Paisley, and in 1886 a short branch southwards to Potterhill was opened.
 For the time being this remained a terminus.